tom-howard/com2009/docs/course/assignment1/README.md

 * [Part 5: Actions](./part5.md)

-    *Learn about another ROS communication method which is similar to a ROS Service, but with a few key benefits and therefore some alternative use-cases.*
+    *Learn about another ROS communication method which is similar to a ROS Service, but with a few key benefits and which has some alternative use-cases.*

 * [Part 6: Cameras, Machine Vision & OpenCV](./part6.md)